 Companies like Facebook, IBM and others are starting to use artificial intelligence in their hiring processes.
 How can candidates impress an algorithm?
 Sean Captain in his article, “How AI Is Changing Human Resources” writes “They’re using machines to scan work samples, parse social media posts, and analyze facial expressions on behalf of HR managers.
 Such practices raise questions about accuracy and privacy, but proponents argue that harnessing AI for hiring could lead to more diverse, empathetic, and dynamic workplaces."

 What do you think?
-HireVue is leveraging AI and deep machine learning so organizations can consider ALL candidates in a pool, rather than the 2.5% typical in a manual screening process.
-Learn more about it here.
+HireVue is leveraging AI in recruiting so organizations can consider ALL candidates in a pool, rather than the 2.5% typical in a manual screening process.
+Learn more about HireVue's pre-hire assessments.

 In Sarah O’Connor’s article, O’Connor addresses the protest outside the UberEats office in London in August.
 UberEats opened up with above market pay.
 As customer demand increased, they reduced the pay and delivery contractors got angry.
 Many left their jobs to work for UberEats, and they even helped recruit.
 What happened?
 These employees are “managed not by people but by an algorithm that communicates with them via their smartphones.
 And what they are rebelling against is an app update.”

 Algorithmic management creates “new employee opportunities, better and cheaper consumer services, transparency and fairness in parts of the labor market that are characterized by inefficiency, opacity, and capricious human bosses.”
 But with the protest and other complaints from varying companies, we see that many employees struggle between being their own boss and being managed by an app.

 What do you see as the benefits of companies using algorithmic management?
 What about the upsetting factors?